 Designed for an experienced rider that is used to structured training.
 We recommend only following this plan if you have an FTP of 3.5w/kg and above (divide your FTP by your current bodyweight to get this figure) and have a good base level of fitness i.e. can happily ride for at least 3-4 hours on an endurance ride.

 In each of these plans, we employ a 3-4 day cycle of training followed by a recovery day.
 This is our typical training plan structure and the premise behind this format is that when you are including a lot of high intensity work in your training week, as you will be with these plans, you need to make sure you are chipping away at accruing fatigue and give your muscles and cardiovascular system time to adapt and improve.
 If you struggle to take full rest days, you can incorporate active recovery but this should consist of no more than 1-hour at under 55% of FTP.

 We STRONGLY recommend that every athlete incorporate regular strength and conditioning work as part of their training.
 We have therefore included placeholders in the plans where we would suggest you perform your strength work to minimise the effect it might otherwise have on your bike training.
-If you need guidance on your strength work, check out our Strength pages where you can see the types of in-studio & online strength classes we do, or head to the PT page where you can learn more about our endurance athlete specific personal training and bespoke strength and conditioning plans.
+If you need guidance on your strength work, why not join RIAK ONLINE and take advantage of our online S&C Workshops – Membership Page .

 What you will need?

-In order to follow this plan, you will need:
+In order to follow these plans, you will need:

 – a Training Peaks account; and

 – a turbo trainer which is either a smart trainer/bike or a basic trainer with a power meter on your bike.